pengfei99/Learning_Python/docs/Use_conda_to_setup_python_dev_env.md

 # create a virtuel env with a specific python version
 conda create --name pyqt-dev python=3.9

+# if the conda can't access internet, you can use the option --offline to create then env
+conda create --name py-dev python=3.9 --offline

 # list existing conda env
 conda env list
 conda info --envs